tinojona/agds_report_schneidewind/README.md

 The `vignettes` folder contains dynamic notebooks, i.e. R markdown files.
 These might serve a dual use between analysis and manuscript.
-My final reports will be stored here.
+Only my final reports will be stored here!